ChethanEJ7/ChethanEJ7/README.md

       - Python
       - Flutter + Dart
       - Hands on experience in macOS and Linux
-- 💻 I have an expert in creating the packages for Cross-platform Desktop applications
+- 💻 I'm expert in creating packages for Cross-platform Desktop applications
       - Windows using Inno Setup
       - macOS using Packages
       - Linux (rpm, deb) using FPM
-- 🌱 I’m currently learning Blockchain development
+- 🌱 I'm currently learning Blockchain development, ReactJS
-- 💞️ I’m looking to collaborate with Blockchain developers to exchange knowledge.
+- 💞️ I'm looking to collaborate with Blockchain developers to exchange knowledge.
 - 📫 Reach me through E-mail: chethan.ej@outlook.com

 <!---